 15 November 2017 at 11:10

 We often get asked about how much a complaint is “worth” in settlement terms, by both complainants and respondents.
-To be honest, very few of our complaints settle for money.
-The resolution is usually non-financial, like the release of information or a decent apology.
+Very few of our complaints settle for money.
+The resolution is usually non-financial, like the release of information or a sincere apology.
+Read about cases where apologies had an effect.

 A sincere apology is hard to beat Charles Mabbett